bryson-hagerman/ongoing/README.md

 # Ongoing Efforts

-This contains demo efforts and personal projects.
+This repo contains general demo notebooks and personal projects.

 ## Installation / Cloning

-It can be directly cloned, or alternatively, explored via Docker using the following:
+To clone this repo via Docker use the following command:

 `docker run -p 8888:8888 bhagerman00/ongoing:round1`

-The latter is recommend to ensure environment consistency.
+This is recommended to ensure environment consistency.